-In order to be able to develop their skills, knowledge and understanding in AS Level Chemistry, learners need to have been taught, and to have acquired competence in, the appropriate areas of mathematics relevant to the subject as indicated in the table of coverage below.
+In order to be able to develop their skills, knowledge and understanding in A Level Chemistry, learners need to have been taught, and to have acquired competence in, the appropriate areas of mathematics relevant to the subject as indicated in the table of coverage below.

 The assessment of quantitative skills will include at least 20% Level 2 (or above) mathematical skills for chemistry (see later for a definition of 'Level 2' mathematics).
 These skills will be applied in the context of the relevant chemistry.
 All mathematical content will be assessed within the lifetime of the specification.
+Skills shown in bold type will only be tested in the full A level course, not the standalone AS level course.

 This list of examples is not exhaustive and is not limited to Level 2 examples.
 These skills could be developed in other areas of specification content from those indicated.
-For the mathematical requirements for the A Level in Chemistry A see the A level specification.